-WNC’s HEP program has unofficially been called a model for the state and was recently awarded the 2020 Social Justice Award at the inaugural Celebrating Social Work Leaders event hosted by the UNR School of Social Work.
+WNC's HEPP was awarded the 2020 Social Justice Award at the inaugural Celebrating Social Work Leaders event hosted by the UNR School of Social Work.

-WNC offers an Associate of General Studies degree and both correctional campuses and an Associate of Applied Science, Welding degree at NNCC.
-WNC also offers stackable credentials within both degree programs.
+WNC offers an Associate of Arts transfer degree, an Associate of General Studies degree and a Certificate of Achievement or Associate of Applied Science, Welding degree at NNCC.
 All programs offered are equal in rigor and staffing to any other program the college offers.
 All programs can be completed while the students are still incarcerated.
 Students can also continue their education with us or the other NSHE institutions after their release.

 - Automotive Service Excellence Certifications in collaboration with local automotive group interested in employing reentry citizens